authgear/authgear-server/docs/specs/billing.md

 - Get the `_portal_subscription`
 - Fetch the Stripe Subscription
 - If `midnight` is NOT within [current\_period\_start](https://stripe.com/docs/api/subscriptions/object#subscription_object-current_period_start) and [current\_period\_end](https://stripe.com/docs/api/subscriptions/object#subscription_object-current_period_end), exit.
+- For each kind of usage we keep track of, do the following
+  - Identify the Stripe Subscription Item that contains the target Stripe Price for this usage.
+This is done via `metadata`.
+If the Stripe Subscription Item cannot be found, log an error telling the Stripe Subscription of which app is missing a Stripe Price for usage reporting, and then exit.
-- Fetch the daily usage records where `stripe_timestamp` is NULL and `end_time` is less than `now`.
+  - Fetch the daily usage records from [the usage record table](#the-usage-record-table) where `stripe_timestamp` is NULL and `end_time` is less than `now`.
 Those records are finalized and ready for reporting.
-- Report the records to Stripe using [set](https://stripe.com/docs/api/usage_records/create#usage_record_create-action) with timestamp equal to `midnight`.
+  - Set `quantity` to the sum of the count of the usage records.
+  - Create a single Stripe Usage Record with `quantity=${quantity}`, `action=set` and `timestamp=${midnight}`.
   - Update the records to set `stripe_timestamp` to `midnight`.

-> Figure out how to identify the correct subscription item to report usage to
-> It is possible that Sales want to have different pricing for different apps.
-> For example, App A may get a pricing of first 100 SMS for free, and USD N per message thereafter.
-> While App B has a different pricing of USD N per message at the time.
-> In Stripe this situation is modeled as different Stripe Price objects.